joostkremers/ebib/docs/ebib-manual.md

 Ebib uses the Emacs function `browse-url` to call the default browser on the system.
 If you prefer to use another browser, however, you can specify this with the option “Browser Command”.
-You can also customise the field that Ebib takes URLs from, with the option “Standard Url Field”.
-The same can be done for the DOI field.

 # Viewing and Importing Files